araobp/can-bus/README.md

 Printed circuit design for CAN node

+(I have not tested the printed circuit board yet, because I have been too busy in other priority works)

 ## Motivation

 I want to develop very cheap and low power sensor/actuator network with electronic parts sold in [Akizuki-Denshi](http://akizukidenshi.com/catalog/default.aspx), Tokyo.